 We have students with special needs, food allergies, or mobility concerns.
 Is there someone I should contact?

 Yes.
-To discuss your upcoming program, please email Tina Trimble, Program Associate, at email@example.com.
+To discuss your upcoming program, please email Tina Trimble, Education Associate, at firstname.lastname@example.org.
 In your email, please indicate whether you wish to be contacted by email or by phone.
 If you wish to be contacted by phone, be sure to give your work, cell, or home phone number and indicate a time when you can be contacted.